tbtommyb/wedding/content/giftlist/index.md

 Please don't feel obliged to give us any kind of gift - you being there is enough for us!

-If you do want to give a gift, we've been living together for a couple of years so we have all the things we need.
+If you would like to make a gift, we've been living together for a couple of years so we have all the things we need.

-After our wedding we are going to travel and work abroad for a year, so we'd be very grateful for any contribution you wanted to make to that.
+After our wedding we are going to travel and work abroad for a year, so we'd be very grateful for any contribution you would like to make.
 If you prefer, you can make an online gift by clicking [here](https://www.paypal.me/tomandgeorgie).